Conferences & Symposia

 09:25 - 17:00

-This event will feature a comprehensive programme addressing advancements and challenges in transplantation.
+This online event will feature a comprehensive programme addressing advancements and challenges in transplantation.
 Sessions include discussions on trends in organ donation, frailty assessment, machine perfusion, antibody-mediated rejection, and ethical issues like xenotransplantation.
 Esteemed speakers from renowned institutions worldwide will present cutting-edge research, fostering knowledge exchange in the field of solid organ transplantation.

 • Understanding current trends and innovations: Gain insights into the latest developments in solid organ transplantation, including trends in organ donation, advancements in machine perfusion technologies, and personalized immunosuppression techniques.